ViktorSjoblom/RandomGif/README.md

 This is a project where we were supposed to build an application that searches the Giphy-website for gifs!

-### Prerequisites

-You need a server software, for example MAMP

 ### Installing

 1. Clone the repository